hermantolentino/deploy-pi-kubernetes-cluster/README.md

 4. Reserve the IP adddress for each RPi4 in your router management software / web interface.
 This enables each RPi4 to get the same IP address everytime it reboots and requests an IP address through DHCP.
 5. You can also obtain the gateway IP address from your router (needed for Step 8).
 6. Git clone this repository on setup machine, then `cd` to the repository folder `deploy-pi-kubernetes-cluster`.
 7. Using `hosts-template` as template, create a file called `hosts`.
-Write the IP addresses in `hosts` file, one IP address per line (use `hosts-template` as template) and pick which one you want to be k8s master and worker nodes.
+Write the IP addresses in `hosts` file, one IP address per line and pick which one you want to be k8s master and worker nodes.
 These are the IP addresses obtained by RPi4s from your router and should be identifiable through the label 'Raspberry Pi Trading Ltd'.
+(The configuration scripts do not yet create a cluster with multiple master nodes.)
 8. Copy `.env-template` to `.env`.
 Open `.env` for editing and add key info.
 9. On setup machine, make sure there is no `.password_changed` file, delete it if it exists (`rm .password_changed`).
 Run `01-change-host-passwords.sh` to update default Ubuntu passwords on running RPi4's.
 10. If you haven't yet, generate SSH key pair with the script `02a-generate-ssh-key-pair.sh`.
 (This creates private and public keys in your Linux home `.ssh` folder.
 Skip this if you already have generated a SSH key pair you will use for the cluster.)